w6113/website_fall2020/index.md

 Ideally, you will be comfortable with reading code that is not yours, open to trying different software systems, and willing to actively participate in and lead discussions.

+See [FAQ](./syllabus#faq) for difference between 6113 and the other database courses.

 <small style="color: grey">Course capped at 25. </small>